liamc1994/docs/docs/cc-SHOUTcast-FAQ.md

 ## My server says it needs an update

 You may need to restart your server for the update to apply.
-All our servers now (july 2018) run on SHOUTcast 2.5.
+All our servers now (July 2018) run on SHOUTcast 2.5.
 All new updates are tested by our team to assure your station stays up should there be a bug in the new release, that's why updates might be rolled out by some delay.
 In the past this proved to be helpful.

-We have also decided to not roll out SHOUTcast 2.6 as it puts existing features behind a paywall, for this reason we have decided to stay on 2.5 and change our official advice to chose Icecast instead of SHOUTcast.
+We have also decided to not roll out SHOUTcast 2.6 as it puts existing features behind a paywall, for this reason we have decided to stay on 2.5 and change our official advice to choose Icecast instead of SHOUTcast.
-**UPDATE**: SHOUTcast released a statement that SHOUTcast 2.6 will not be usable by CDNs (us), therefor we can not upgrade anyway.
+**UPDATE**: SHOUTcast released a statement that SHOUTcast 2.6 will not be usable by CDNs (us), therefore we can not upgrade anyway.

 ## Why is my stream private?